 Yes, your best bet is to do the same.
 Without mincing words, you deserve all the happiness too.

-So, in this article, you’ll learn why you should move on when your crush says no; why you keep loving someone who doesn’t love you and how to be whole again afterward.
+So, in this article, you’ll learn why you keep loving someone who doesn’t love you, and how to be whole again afterward.

 What is Crush in Love?